yeemey/2018-05-29-kingcounty/index.md

             <li>Click on "Next".</li>
             {% comment %} Select Components {% endcomment %}
             <li>Click on "Next".</li>
+		  <li>Select nano or Notepad++ (as you prefer) as your default editor and click "Next"</li>
             {% comment %} Adjusting your PATH environment {% endcomment %}
             <li>
               <strong>
-                Keep "Use Git from the Windows Command Prompt" selected and click on "Next".
+                Select "Use Git from the Windows Command Prompt" selected and click on "Next".
               </strong>
                 If you forgot to do this programs that you need for the workshop will not work properly.
                 If this happens rerun the installer and select the appropriate option.